-Simon is the recordist and producer who founded Soup Studios in it's original location in 2000.
-He can sometimes be found tinkering in the back of an amp but is usually at the studio cooking up audio delicacies.
+Simon is the recordist and producer who founded Soup Studios.
+He can sometimes be found tinkering in the back of some old Hi-Fi equipment but is usually at the studio cooking up audio delicacies.

-To contact Simon regarding recording and production get in touch via email at:
+To contact Simon regarding production, recording, mixing and mastering, get in touch via email at:

-Here is a selection of his recent productions and a few words from Simon about them:
+Here is a selection of my recent productions and a few words about them:

 For both these tracks the singing was recorded live with the band all in the same room, directly to tape.

 In that moment, everyone was engaging with each other, led by the voice and the song, with no distractions and NO CLICK TRACK.
 The songs move and sway like they should.

 Plenty of overdub fun including some sublime piano playing and a second drum kit, which acts as a counter rhythm percussion part, captured with just two mics and bloated out by the Drawmer 1960

 I love the boldness at the end of Stuff Brewing.
 We mixed the overdubbed fuzz guitar solo so high into the master limiter that for a few moments, it pushes the rest of the band down under it's massive atonal boot.
 A real 'hairs on the back of your neck’ moment which for me is what I enjoy about producing music, encouraging those happy accidents and one off moments, imperfections and all, even at the cost of some sonic fidelity or ‘correctness’.